yuanjenlin/yuanjenlin.github.io/_talks/20220222_ECS_symposium.md

 date: 2022-02-22
 location: "over Zoom"
 ---
-I had a lighting talk on my 2021 GRL paper in the 15th ECS symposium (Feb 22, 2022).
+I had a lightning talk on my 2021 GRL paper in the 15th ECS symposium (Feb 22, 2022).
 You can find the recording of the event here: [https://sites.google.com/tamu.edu/ecs-symposium/event15](https://sites.google.com/tamu.edu/ecs-symposium/event15)